Infineon/mtb-example-ota-https/README.md

  1.1.0   | Updated the configuration file to support MbedTLS v2.22.0 2.0.0   | Update to:<br>1.
 Support anycloud-ota v4.X library. <br>2.
 Support swap upgrade with MCUboot. <br>3.
 Support local-web-server instead of mongoose
  3.0.0   | Update to support ModusToolbox&trade; software v2.4 and BSP v3.X<br /> Added support for CY8CEVAL-062S2-MUR-43439M2 and CY8CEVAL-062S2-LAI-4373M2 kits
+ 4.0.0   | Updated the example to use the new ota-update v1.0.0 library

 <br>